sjahandideh/sjahandideh.github.io/_posts/2016-03-08-edd-documentation.markdown

 tags: Documentation
 ---

+##Background##

-A while a go, I gave this lightning talk about "Programming for a stupid person". yea, I can create abbriviations too!
-I don't think that talk went very well and the reason was I couldn't truely convey what I meant by that.
-However, this topic has been on my mind for a long time and I finally found a way to describe what I mean by it.
+A while a go, I gave this lightning talk about "Programming for a less intelligent person".
+I don't think that talk went very well and the reason was that I couldn't truely convey what I meant by that and the title was a bit mean.
+However, this topic has been on my mind for a long time and I finally found a better way to describe what I mean by it.

-You see, I have been a programmer of some years and I've been coding in Ruby for more than five years now but I mostly worked on private code bases that belonged to a company and not opensource.
-And I'm also not a quick fixer kind of person, so I don't enjoy working as a contractor for a short time in a new-born startup either.
-That leaves me to be the person who maintains, refactors and cleans up other people's good and bad design decisions.
+You see, I have been a programmer of some years and I've been coding in Ruby for more than five years now but I have mostly worked on private code bases that belonged to a company and not opensource.
+I have been the person who maintains, refactors and cleans up other people's good and bad design decisions.
 The person who quietly sends you love for creating simple, readable code or curses for creating unnecessary complications for a simple problem.

-One thing you should know about me though is that I may not be as smart as you are!
-I'm a person whith average IQ and average knowledge of programming and design patterns.
-Regardless of this person being a literal or conceptual example of myself, this is most likely the person who is going to read and maintain your code unless you sign a contract that let them kill your puppy(or kitten) if you resign!
+One thing you should know about me though is I have an average IQ and an average knowledge of programming and design patterns.
+Regardless of this person being a literal or conceptual example of myself, this is most likely the person who is going to read and maintain your code and not yourself. unless of course, you sign a contract that lets the employer kill your puppy(or kitten) if you resign!

-So, ....
-I invented SDP.
-"What does that stand for?" you ask.
-Well, SDP stands for "Stupidity Driven Programming".
-Now, I'm pretty sure there are many nicer hipster alternatives to that phrase but since I'm a non-native english speaker, we stick with it!
-I invented it and I call it whatever I want, so just shut your brain up and keep reading.
+So, I started thinking about the consept of programming for someone else.
+Somebody who is figuratively less intelligent than you are.
+Now, this does not mean that the next person is actually less intelligent or less knowledgable, it only means that you try to come up with simple designs and be very descriptive when you write a piece of code.

+My plan is to create a series of blog posts that focus on each aspects of coding with empathy which means coding with care about others who are going to read, learn, maintain or use our code.
+Documentation is the first in this series.
+I hope you enjoy it and help me spread care and empathy to this amazing comunity and even further.

+#Documentation#

+Everybody hates documentation, right? it's time consuming, easily becomes out of date and it does not have a real value.
+To be honest with you, I agree with the statement above in some circumstances.
+The truth is, documentation is only a way of communication and does not bring any obvious values unless you know exactly what they are!

 ##The problem##

+I once asked myself this question that why do opensource libraries have more or less a set of maintained documentation whereas organisational code bases don't usually have any.
+The answer is pretty obvious if you think about it: "Unlike organisation employees, opensource contributers don't have the luxury of face-to-face communication with their users and other contributers."
+If you create a new opensource library, you must be online all the time and you must be describing the same things over and over again for every user and everybody who wants to help you with your codebase.
+So, basically you have no choice but to have at least some sort of readme, example or public interface documentation to communicate what your library is doing and how to interact with it.

+We often forget about this in private sectors. what happens is that somebody decides to create a startup. the first step would be to create an MVP (Minimal Viable Product) in the least time you can get. this often means really bad and quick design decisions as well as no documentaions.
+And it works because at that point we don't really care about communication! that is somewhere in the path to future.
+After the startup is grown, we start thinking about refactoring and improving parts of the codebase but again documentation is usually the last thing on the list.

+Now, if you have any of the following problems with your current codebase, in the next section I will describe how documentation could actually improve your day to day work experiences:

-- big source codes, losts of local gems, lots of local apps
+1- Does your organisation have a big source codes with losts of local gems and lots of local apps?
-- private repos, not opensource. but the same problem still exists.
-- should ask a lot of people what they really meant by sth at the time. if i can still find that person of course
-- deprecated things get lost and never really get deprecated. people could still use methods, services that meant to be deprecated.
-- different people solve same problems over and over again because it's not clear that somebody else has solved it before.
-- deployed code can use different versions of each local gem. very difficult to debug problems that happen in production.
+2- Do you often need to find and ask others what a piece of code is doing or where a peice of functionality lives in the codebase?
+3- Have you ever found a peice of code that nobody knows what it really is doing because the owner is no longer with the company as well?
+4- Have you ever used a piece of code that was meant to be deprecated without you knowing about it?
+5- Have you ever solved the same problem that your colleagues have solved before? ( this, you may or you may not know about! ) 6- Have you ever found debugging production difficult due to different versions of local gems and apps?

+If your answer to all or some of the questions above is yes, I have a good news for you: Proper documentation can definitely make a big improvement.

 ##How can this help me##